-Cases of COVID-19 at Skowhegan, Cornville Charter School up to 19
+Cases of COVID-19 at Skowhegan, Cornville charter school up to 19

 “Looking at the breakdown, we were able to isolate the bulk of learners testing positive to a single cohort and minimizing the spread up to this point,” Works said in a letter home to families on Oct.
 14.

 Works said that the Creative Children’s Academy will reopen on Monday.
-Dimensions Academy and Overman Academy will reopen on Wednesday, Oct.
-21. Until then, remote learning will continue.
-An in-person staff workshop day will take place on Tuesday, Oct.
-20.
+Dimensions Academy and Overman Academy will reopen on Wednesday.
+Until then, remote learning will continue.
+An in-person staff workshop day is planned for Tuesday.

 “While this is an unfortunate time, I am thankful to such a great community that has been understanding, supportive and really pulled together during a crisis,” Works said in the letter.
 “It truly does take a village and during this entire process, everyone has come together to be supportive and it really shows.”